 Wi-Fi or Ethernet

-The HDHomeRun DVR app will help you schedule recordings of live TV from any channel.
+The HDHomeRun DVR app will help you schedule recordings of live TV from any channel, helping you save your favorite TV shows and sports events for later viewing.

 The manual is pretty sparse.